gcallah/JohnGray/papers/callahan.md

 "cod-philosophy" (2018, p.
 51) in the work of Nietzsche, while noting how ridiculous her cults' embrace of such habits as smoking cigarettes with a filter and esteeming tap dancing above all other dances were.

 Gray next chapter, "A Strange Faith in Science," takes on those who make a religion out of science.
+The first part of the chapter discusses the roots of modern racism in the Enlightenment, noting that Hume, Kant and Voltaire all were quite explicitly racist, and that this racism continued in several "scientific" forms well into the twentieth century.

+The last part of the chapter deals with transhumanism, which Gray refers to as "techno-monotheism" (2018, p.
+66), and "religion recycled as science" (2018, p.
+67).
+He argues that even if the transhumanist touted technologies come to fruition, the result will be not one "Supreme Being... [but] many different gods, each of them a parody of human beings that once existed" (2018, p.
+70).

 ### Feline Philosophy

 In the recent work *Feline Philosophy*, Gray compares the attitude of cats towards the world with that of humans, and finds that, as a whole, that of cats is better.

 For one thing, cats have no concept of morality; humans believe they do, but they are mistaken.
 Gray claims that when people talk of morality, "what they are doing is expressing their emotions" (2020, p.
 46).
 This